 - Problems breathing

 A curve in the spine is often noticed during screening at school, which causes a parent to make an appointment with a spine specialist for their child.
-To determine whether your child has a curve in the spine, your physician will ask you for a complete medical history, have your child describe symptoms and conduct a physical examination.
+To determine whether your child has a curve in the spine, your scoliosis doctor will ask you for a complete medical history, have your child describe their signs and symptoms and conduct a physical examination.